mainmatter/mainmatter.com/src/posts/2023-08-21-build-vs-hire.md

 If you don’t have and don’t build up internal capability, you’ll be fully dependent on the agency.

-## A Hybrid Approach: Team Reinforcement
+## A Hybrid Approach: Team reinforcement

 ### Gradually build internal capacity while leveraging the expertise and efficiency of external professionals.